keyes-timothy/tidytof/README.md

 This will write 6 files with the following names (derived from the values in `phenograph_cluster` and `expression_group`).

 - cluster1_low.fcs
 - cluster1_high.fcs
 - cluster2_low.fcs
 - cluster2_high.fcs
 - cluster3_low.fcs
 - cluster3_high.fcs

-A useful feature of `tof_write_data` is that it will automatically concatenate cells into single .fcs or .csv files based on the specified `group_cols` *regardless of how many unique files those cells came from*, allowing for easy concatenation of .fcs or .csv files containing data from a single sample acquired over multiple CyTOF runs.
+A useful feature of `tof_write_data` is that it will automatically concatenate cells into single .fcs or .csv files based on the specified `group_cols` *regardless of how many unique files those cells came from*, allowing for easy concatenation of .fcs or .csv files containing data from a single sample acquired over multiple cytometry runs.

 ### Analyzing data at the cluster-level